EraldyHq/kubee/charts/mailu/README.md

 # Kubee Mail Chart

 > [!WARNING]
-> This chart is in the [alpha status](../../docs/site/kubee-helmet-chart.md#status) and is not fit to be installed.
+> This chart is in the [alpha status](../../docs/site/kubee-helmet-chart.md#status) and is not fit to be installed or upgraded

+A kubee chart to install the [mailu server](https://mailu.io)

 ## Values